 Keep in mind public holidays.
-This may lead to you upping your efforts or re-using evergreen content.
+You may need to you increase your efforts or re-use evergreen content.
 It all depends on the nature of your company.

-Mark all these dates in your content calendar for the coming year.
+Schedule all these important dates in your content calendar for the year ahead.
 As a result, your content is ready in advance.

 Acts as a work schedule for your content creator(s)